mcmonde/aBillander/readme.md

 ## aBillander Project

-The aBillander Project is an Invoicing and Inventory System for SME based on Laravel 5.
+The aBillander Project is an Invoicing and Inventory System for SME's based on Laravel 5.5.

 This project is currently in pre-alpha state.